skip to content

 Greek and Roman Philosophy

-This set of lectures provides an introduction to Ancient Greek Philosophy.
-In the Michaelmas term we will look mainly at Plato’s presentation of the figure of Socrates, a presentation that is often inseparable from Plato’s own philosophical views.
+The main set of lectures provides an introduction to Ancient Greek Philosophy.
+In the Michaelmas term we will start by looking at the fascinating emergence of new ways of describing the cosmos and the place of human beings in it that find expression in Early Greek Philosophy and Science.
+We will then look mainly at Plato’s presentation of the figure of Socrates, a presentation that is often inseparable from Plato’s own philosophical views.
 The lectures will consider how to read and interpret Plato’s ‘Socratic conversations’ philosophically and show how they can be a provocation to further philosophical inquiry.
-The main texts will be Plato’s Apology, Euthyphro, Meno, Phaedo, Protagoras, Gorgias, and Symposium.
+The main texts will be Plato’s Apology, Euthyphro, Phaedo, Protagoras, Gorgias, and Symposium.
 Those attending the course are encouraged to read as much as possible of these in advance.
 A convenient translation, all in one volume, is John Cooper ed.
 Plato: the complete works (Hackett: Indianapolis, 1997).
-In the Lent term we will consider two central texts in greater detail: Plato’s Republic and Aristotle’s Nicomachean Ethics.
-We will consider their respective discussions of happiness and human excellence in relation to their epistemological and metaphysical views.
-For the Republic, see the translation in Cooper ed. (above); for the Nicomachean Ethics, see Sarah Broadie and Christopher Rowe (transl. and comm.), Nicomachean Ethics (Oxford 2002).
-In the Easter term we will look at two themes: the Hellenistic philosophies of Epicureanism and Stoicism and Early Greek Philosophy and Science.
+In the Lent term we will consider two central texts in greater detail: Plato’s Meno and Aristotle’s Nicomachean Ethics.
+We will consider their respective discussions of human excellence in relation to their epistemological and metaphysical views.
+For the Meno, see the translation in Cooper ed. (above); for the Nicomachean Ethics, see Sarah Broadie and Christopher Rowe (transl. and comm.), Nicomachean Ethics (Oxford 2002).
+In the second half of Lent term we will also explore ethical thought from the two Hellenistic philosophies of Epicureanism and Stoicism.

 Ancient History